Nepal may move Everest Base Camp – KION546

 Tourism is the country’s fourth-largest industry, employing 11.5% of Nepalis in some form, whether that means working in a hotel or guesthouse or guiding foreign tourists up the world’s tallest mountains.

-Permits to climb Everest can cost $25,000 per person.
+Permits to climb Everest cost $11,000 per person.
 A portion of that money is earmarked for communities near the mountain.

 The risks of mountaineering are also serious.
 In 2015, Nepal banned novice climbers from Everest citing safety concerns and overcrowding.